alanb128/ha-panel/README.md

 <img src="images/panel1.jpg">
 A wall mounted control panel for Home Assistant, as seen in this video: https://youtu.be/Oz87wOJSQm8.

 This repository contains all of the files for the working unit (or will in time - I'm continually adding to this repo.)
 However, this is not a tutorial or kit - this is mainly a template and provided as inspiration for others wanting to make a similar panel.

 Feel free to use or modify these files, which are provided as-is and without support.
+The software is very customized to my use case, but will hopefully be a starting point for your project!

 ## STL Files